-Product Standards Deployment Category Medi Medium Standards: Customer Service Impact, Data Migration Requirement, Data Governance, Cutover Strategy and Plan Status Risk/ Issue # Std.
+Product Standards Deployment Category Medium Standards: Customer Service Impact, Data Migration Requirement, Data Governance, Cutover Strategy and Plan Strategy Status Risk/ Issue # Std.
 Statement of Risk Risk Impact Risk Probability Risk Exposure (Impact x Prob.)
-Current R3 77 If the data currently in Healthcare.gov requires greater analysis, cleansing, harmonization, and validation than what is currently planned, this may result in: More work to convert the old data to the new system Cleaned or "scrubbed" data that may still cause problems in the new system Data conversion problems that could cause significant project delays and/or significant manual workarounds Moderate (6) Medium (0.5) Medium Risk (3) Previous Moderate (6) Medium (0.5) Medium Risk (3) April Status was released in November, bidders were asked to provide lessons learned regarding data conversion from their previous SBM implementations.
-This information continued to be evaluated by the Project throughout this assessment period.
+Current R3 77 If the data currently in Healthcare.gov requires greater analysis, cleansing, harmonization, and validation than what is currently planned, this may result in: More work to convert the old data to the new system Cleaned or "scrubbed" data that may still cause problems in the new system Data conversion problems that could cause significant project delays and/or significant manual workarounds Moderate (6) Low (0.5) Medium Risk (3) Previous Moderate (6) Medium (0.5) Medium Risk (3)

 In October, the Project reported that they had reached out to other states who have moved to an SBM and collected their experience transitioning data and lessons learned.
-In April, the Project continued to work with other states to glean additional lessons learned.
-However, the responses from other states have been slow or nonexistent.
-Also, as part of RFP #12121, which
+In May, the Project concluded the work related to collecting lessons learned from other states and shared with internal resources and us the information received from those states.
+In addition, as part of RFP